kholoud4444/Online-Voting-System/README.md

-# online-voting-system
+# Online-Voting-System
 >This project cover Login page, Election page
->you can vote for any candidate you nead online using HTML,JS,PHP,SQL,css,bootstrap.
+>you can vote for any candidate you nead online using HTML,JS,PHP,SQL,CSS,Bootstrap.